-The Board of Directors of the Company held five (5) meetings during the 1996 fiscal year.
-During the 1996 fiscal year, Ms. Gadiesh missed 75% of the meetings of the Board of Directors.
-During the 1996 fiscal year, there were no meetings of any of the Committees of the Board of Directors, except as noted below.

-Committees of the Board of Directors
+The Board of Directors of the Company held four (4) meetings during the 1997 fiscal year.
+During the 1997 fiscal year, there were no meetings of any of the Committees of the Board of Directors, except as noted below.
+Each director attended at least 75% of the aggregate meetings of the Board of Directors and Committees of which he was a member.